shimelsD/shimelsd.github.io/content/authors/admin/_index.md

     date_start: 2020-09-09
     date_end: 2022-09-01
     summary: |
-      GPA: 3.98/4.0 with Excellent thesis result
+      cGPA: 3.98/4.0 with Excellent thesis result

       Thesis on "Spatial distribution and predictors of contraceptive discontinuation among reproductive age women in Ethiopia using EDHS 2016 data: Prediction using GIS and machine learning".
 Supervised by [Dr. Yakub Sebastain(PhD)](https://researchers.cdu.edu.au/en/persons/yakub-sebastian) from  Charles Darwin University, Australia, and Mr. Abreham Yeneneh from University of Gondar, Ethiopia.
     button: